-You’ve probably noticed the explosion of “smart” gadgets flooding the market—but when you step back, does adding a few voice-controlled lights and door sensors really make your home smart?
+You’ve probably noticed the explosion of “smart” gadgets flooding the market.
+But when you step back and look at what’s actually happening, voice-controlled lights, door sensors, connected thermostats, does any of it really make your home smart?
+That’s the question worth asking.

 Here’s the real issue: most setups marketed as smart homes are just separate devices stacked together.
-What’s missing is the intelligence—the seamless integration that makes your space adapt to you, not the other way around.
+They don’t talk to each other.
+What’s missing is the actual intelligence, the seamless integration that makes your space adapt to you, not the other way around.
+You shouldn’t have to learn your home.
+It should learn you.

 The Foundation: How Smart Devices Communicate